coveo/cli/packages/angular/README.md

 To test the schematic locally, install `@angular-devkit/schematics-cli` globally and use the `schematics` command-line tool.
 That tool mimics `generate` and `add` commands of the Angular CLI.

+> Make sure to build with the schematic `npm run build` before testing it.

 Check the documentation with

 ```bash